muthukrishnancontus/Sample-app/README.md

 > **Note :** If you're utilizing Chat SDK version 7.11.4 or higher, it's necessary to adjust the target SDK version to 34.
 This is due to the migration of Chat SDK to Android 14.

 ## Getting started
-This section explains the steps you need to take before testing the sample apps.
+This section explains the steps you need to take before testing the sample app.

 **Step 1:** Create a new project or Open an existing project in Android Studio